Rewindable Quantum Computation and Its Equivalence to Cloning and Adaptive Postselection: Computational Complexity of Rewinding

 As the first step to obtain inclusions (iii) and (iv), we show the following theorem: \begin{theorem} ${\sf RwBQP}\supseteq{\sf PP}$. \end{theorem} \begin{proof} We show this theorem by replacing the postselection used in the proof of ${\sf PP}\subseteq{\sf PostBQP}$ in \cite{A05} with a polynomial number of rewinding operators.
 To this end, we consider the following ${\sf PP}$-complete problem~\cite{A05}: let $f:\{0,1\}^n\rightarrow\{0,1\}$ be a Boolean function computable in classical polynomial time, and $s\equiv\sum_{x\in\{0,1\}^n}f(x)$.
 Decide $0<s<2^{n-1}$ or $s\ge 2^{n-1}$.
 Note that it is promised that one of them is definitely satisfied.

 To solve this problem with an exponentially small error probability using rewinding operators, first, we prepare

 where

-for positive real numbers $\alpha$ and $\beta$ such that $\alpha^2+\beta^2=1$ and $\beta/\alpha=2^k$, where $k$ is an integer whose absolute value is upper bounded by $n$.
-As shown in Appendix~\ref{I}, this preparation can be done in quantum polynomial time with probability of at least
+for positive real numbers $\alpha$ and $\beta$ such that $\alpha^2+\beta^2=1$ and $\beta/\alpha=2^k$, where $k$ is an integer whose absolute value is upper bounded by $n$. {\red This preparation can be efficiently done without the postselection and rewinding operators by using a protocol in \cite{A05}.
+First, we prepare

+in quantum polynomial time.
+Then, we measure all $n$ qubits in the first register in the Pauli-$Z$ basis.
+We repeat these procedures until we obtain the outcome $0^n$ or the repetition number reaches $n$.
+In previous calculations~\cite{A05,AL98}, the probability of $0^n$ being output in each repetition is lower bounded by $1/4$.
+However, we tighten the lower bound by calculating as follows: